A Guide to Using Muriatic Acid for Pool Maintenance

 Proper handling and storage of muriatic acid

-Muriatic acid is a highly corrosive and strong mineral acid, and it is important to handle and store it properly to avoid injury.
-It is important to store it in a cool, dry place away from flammable materials and to keep it out of reach of children and pets.
+Muriatic acid is a highly corrosive and strong mineral acid, and it is essential to handle and store it properly to avoid injury.
+Store it in a cool, dry place away from flammable materials and keep it out of the reach of children and pets.

 Never mix acid with any other chemicals.